|

 somewhat thick, and glossy.
 Flower stalks are 5-ridged, twisted in a

-6-8mm-in-diameter hemispherical, and involucral bracts are
+diameter, and are hemispherical.
+The involucral bracts are

-lanceolate with pointed tips far longer than the flower heads.
+lanceolate with pointed tips, far longer than the flower heads.
 Male

-August-September. |
+Bloom time: August-September. |